CollabEMMS/_EMMS_Code_UserInterface/README.md

   - Update communications to handle Meter Name (MName)
 - Cleanup - removed some items no longer used
   - PSVersion
+- Moved ModInfo menu to be under the Admin
+  - It could contain some sensitive info

 ### v2.1.1